Official Development Assistance (ODA) Data

 Sectoral Priorities

-RThe "Social Infrastructure and Services" group ("Education, Health, Population and Reproductive Health, Water and Sanitation, Government and Civil Society, Other Social Infrastructure and Services") has represented an average of 75% of bilateral ODA in recent years.
+Sustaining Portugal's commitment to the social goals of the 2030 Agenda, the largest share of sectoral ODA goes to the "Social Infrastructure and Services" grouping (Education, Health, Population and Reproductive Health, Water and Sanitation, Government and Civil Society, Other Social Infrastructure and Services), which has concentrated an average of 78% of bilateral ODA in recent years.

-The "Non-Allocable Sectoral" group, which includes general components such as program aid, debt-related actions, humanitarian aid or support for refugees, accounted for 17%, as a result of the use of concessional credit lines/loans by some partner countries, but also due to the gradual increase in support granted for refugees and humanitarian aid.
+The "Non Sector Allocable" grouping, which includes general components such as program aid, debt-related actions, humanitarian aid or support for refugees, accounted for 14%, as a result of the use of credit lines/concessional loans by some partner countries, but also due to the increase in support granted to refugees and humanitarian assistance.

 Multilateral ODA